 I did it!
 3 ½ hours!

 Invincible and in the fog almost invisible!!

-I passed no-one else on the trail and no-one overtook me.
-The path is very easy to follow in that you can see it at all times.
-It is well worn and although in some areas you scramble over the rocks, the track is never out of view.
+I passed no-one else on the trail, and no-one overtook me.
+The path is straightforward to follow in that you can see it at all times.
+It is well worn, and although in some areas you scramble over the rocks, the track is never out of view.
 At no time did I feel like I needed to make a decision on where to go – that was easy – just go UP!
-I do strongly recommend that you used hiking poles as there are a lot of big step-ups and while manageable it would have been much easier with poles.
+I do strongly recommend that you used hiking poles as there are a lot of big step-ups and while manageable it would have been much more comfortable with poles.
 It is a steep ascent, with switchbacks to ease the climb but the contour lines are VERY close together.

 I used this Map (link to download) although Google maps worked well and the signal was very strong at the top.

 DON’T do this walk if you do not have a good level of fitness.
 I’m 58, and my fitness for my age is good but unless you are doing regular exercise and walking this will be a challenge too far!

 In April this year, I took a trip to the USA.
 I took two completely different routes: the Fast Lane and the Maine Road.
 Three weeks in New York, a city that’s always open and humming, book-ended a five day road trip to Maine, which I discovered, was mostly “closed-for-the-season”.

 My plan for Maine was to take in few hikes in Acadia National Park, do some serious lighthouse spotting and sample authentic lobster rolls in their natural setting.
 I knew it would be a bit chilly but that didn’t matter after all, spring had sprung!